Over the past six months I discovered that my prior understanding of Oracle vs. Google lawsuit was completely wrong.

 Google wanted to use Sun’s IP and take advantage of the existing ecosystem, but also keep Android closed and under their exclusive control.
 This was true back then, but it is even more true today.

 Oracle vs. Google lawsuit is not just about money.
 Potential compensation in many billions is not even the heart of this lawsuit.
 It is about Google’s aggressive desire to keep Android under its exclusive control at all costs.

 Undoubtedly, Oracle will be very happy to get billions of dollars from Google for copyright infringement.
 However, the main remedy that Oracle seeks in this lawsuit is injunction.

 Back in 2011 Oracle already stated that it wants an injunction, unless Google brings Android into full compliance with the Java standard.
 I’m not sure that seven years later this specific proposal is still on the table, but I believe that Oracle will still push for injunction if damages trial will take place.

-OpenJDK in Android resolves the issue going forward:
+OpenJDK in Android doesn’t resolve the issue:

 Google replaced their own implementation of Java APIs with Oracle’s OpenJDK in Android Nougat.

 Since OpenJDK distributed under GPL + Classpath Exception license, I thought that Google got Oracle off their back with this move.
 After all, they use Oracle’s Java now!